cannon281/pyskl/README.md

 ## Weight file preparation to test

-We provide the final model weight file generated during training, download the pth files from this link [weight-files](https://drive.google.com/drive/folders/1h2_YXDFekU3Uoer3m3YXu4hLaOEo1iyL).
+We provide the final model weight file generated during training, download the pth files from this link [weight-files](https://drive.google.com/drive/u/1/folders/1kOtWbogvpBdXZdMTXnBxo3bZQPV3pX4I).
-Place the all pth files inside "weights" folder in the project root directory.
+Download the folders inside the link (posec3d,msg3d,stgcn++) and place them inside the "weights" folder in the project root directory.

 ## Training & Testing